Tag Archives: publishing

 Publishing Update

 Hi y’all!
 My community, or my “tribe” — as Michael Hyatt and Jeff Goins would say — is steadily growing, which is pretty exciting whenever I view my stats.
 I treasure each and every one of my followers, readers, and commenters.
-Rest assure, I appreciate you taking the time to stop by and that I do read each and every one of your comments, even though I may not respond to all right away.
-I’ve been touched, moved to tears, made to smile, been encouraged and blanketed by warm fuzziness from you (did that make sense?) throughout this blogging journey about my memoirs!
+Rest assured, I appreciate you taking the time to stop by, and I do read each and every one of your comments, even though I may not respond to all of them right away.
+I’ve been touched, moved to tears, made to smile, encouraged, and blanketed by warm fuzziness from you (did that make sense?) throughout this blogging journey about my memoirs!

-To give you an update, I am honored to announce Chart House Press and I have joined forces and my book launches sometime in January 2015!
+To give you an update, I am honored to announce that I have joined forces with Chart House Press, and my book will launch sometime in January 2015.
 Whoo-Hoo!
 We’re going over the book cover design.
 I will post the ideas as soon as I get them.
 I may need your help and will ask you to cast your vote.

-I have received such wonderful and positive feedback, realizing I’ve not been alone during this entire process.
-You have encouraged me time after time, and I just wanted you to know that I am forever grateful and together we shall continue this journey.
+I’ve received such wonderful and positive feedback, realizing I haven’t been alone during this entire process.
+You have encouraged me time and again, and I just wanted you to know that I am forever grateful.
+Together, we shall continue this journey.

 1891182_10152220481532264_1833801806_n